 Frequently Asked Questions

-To assist and guide NSW public sector departments and agencies, below are responses to some of the frequently asked questions relating to the Internal Audit and Risk Management Policy for the NSW Public Sector (TPP 15-03) and the Guidance on Shared Arrangements and Subcommittees for Audit and Risk Committees (TPP 16-02):
+To assist and guide NSW public sector departments and agencies, below are responses to some of the frequently asked questions relating to the Internal Audit and Risk Management Policy for the General Government Sector (TPP20-08) and shared arrangements: